molevol-ub/bitacora/README.md

 Under this mode, BITACORA identifies de novo all members of the surveyed family and returns a BED file with gene coordinates of the detected exons, a FASTA file with predicted proteins from these exons and a GFF3 file with the corresponding structural annotations.

-[NOTE: The gene models generated under this mode are only semi-automatic predictions and require further manual annotation, i.e. using genomic annotation editors, such as Apollo.
-The output file of the genome mode can also be used as protein evidence in automatic annotators as MAKER2 or BRAKER1 (see output section)]
+[NOTE: By default, BITACORA applies the “close-proximity” algorithm to generate gene models; these models are only semi-automatic predictions and require further manual annotation (i.e. using genomic annotation editors, such as Apollo).
+More accurate gene models can be predicted using the GeMoMa algorithm.
+In addition, we highly recommend running an iterative search round, at least, to properly identify all putative gene family copies.]

 ## 5. Parameters